FraMecca/torchat/README.md

 * UPDATE : the client is polling for unread messages from a peer ("id" field);
 * GET_PEERS : the client asks the daemon for the id of the peers that wrote one or more messages;
 * HISTORY : the client is asking the daemon for the previous n ("msg" field) lines of conversation with a peer ("id" field);
+* HOST: the client is asking the daemon for the current hostname, that is, its current onion address.
 * END : the daemon notifies that the previous command has no response;
 * EXIT : starts exit procedure (clean datastructs and exit cleanly).